 Find Gold Nuggets Underwater There was a newspaper story recently about an old prospector in California who recovered a small fortune in gold with the simple tools shown here.
 The first, is simply a PVC tube with clear plastic glued onto one or both ends.
 It allows looking through cloudy, running water to find gold in the cracks and crevasses of gold bearing streams.
 A handle is necessary to help control the buoyancy of the hollow tube and to keep it steady underwater.
 The methods of attaching the handle can vary: sheet metal screws, zip ties, radiator hose clamps, epoxy, silicone glue-seal.
 To help counteract the buoyancy problem, the top of the tube could be left open and the tube filled with clear water from a calm area of the stream.
 The water in the tube would also give a magnifying effect.
 PVC Tube The PVC should be no less than four inches in diameter so both eyes can be used to look through the tube.
 The length doesn't matter too much but a longer tube gives a more pronounced "tunnel vision" effect and is more awkward to carry.
 An eighteen to twenty-four inch tube is a good all-around size.
 Top View The other parts of this nugget finder are the tools for cleaning out the cracks to find the gold trapped within.
 A long handled "cook's spoon" or a garden trowel will work nicely.
 A piece of wire coat hanger or uncoated brass welding rod with a few bends added helps in cleaning out tiny areas.
 Another handy item is a screwdriver for cleaning out the narrower crevices and for prying nuggets loose.
 A pry bar is always useful for opening up cracks and crevices and loosening rocks to search for nuggets trapped underneath.
 A turkey baster can be useful for providing a puff of air or a stream of water to clean out crevices above the waterline.
 A metal detector is a real time saver to locate the nuggets without doing a lot of extra digging then a person can use these other tools to recover them.
 Metal detectors made for locating the smallest nuggets are rather expensive, but finding a few real nice nuggets could make the cost worthwhile.
 See Metal Detectors page.

-Gold Dredge For One
+Gold Dredge For One Portable gold dredge tool for digging around and behind large rocks in stream beds.
+This tool traps the material better than a shovel and can be used with a shovel to scoop up gold bearing gravel like using a broom and dustpan.
+Hose clamps can be used to attach the handle or bolts can be placed through the angle brackets into the pipe.
+Tool can be broken down for easy transport and assembled on site with a pocket toolkit.
+Soup or juice can model is very light duty but is handy for cleaning out crevices.